haibozhucloud/pyuml/README.md

 # pyuml
 Object-oriented packages graphviz in python.
-Generate uml chart by coding， with labelling and showing various relationships of classes in specified colors on the generated charts.
+Generate uml diagram by coding in python， with labelling and showing various relationships of classes in specified colors.

 ## depandency: